trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-dal-node.md

    This, too, may take some time to launch the first time because it needs to generate a new identity file, this time for the DAL network.

+   If the IP address of the computer that you are running the DAL node on is not public, add the `--public-addr` argument to specify the host name and port that clients should use to connect to the DAL node.

 1. Verify that the DAL node is connected to the DAL network by running this command:

    ```bash